 Autumn Budget 2024 Representation

-Our representation focused on how the new government can support the North’s housing sector to deliver on the government’s ambitions.
-This includes building 1.5 million new homes in this parliament, delivering the Warm Homes Plan and improving housing quality in both the social and private rental sectors, by giving providers long-term funding certainty to plan investment.
+Our representation focused on how the new government can support the North’s housing sector to deliver on the government’s ambitions, including building 1.5 million new homes in this parliament, delivering the Warm Homes Plan and improving housing quality in both the social and private rental sectors, by providing the long-term funding certainty that providers need to plan their own investments.

 The major policy asks to support the housing sector in the North are:

-1. A new ten-year rent settlement of CPI +1% for social landlords so they can effectively plan their investments in new and existing homes.
+- A new ten-year rent settlement of CPI +1% for social landlords so they can effectively plan their own investments in new and existing homes.

-1. A long-term funding commitment for the decarbonisation of the North’s social housing stock of £500 million a year between 2025 and 2030, with a commitment to increase funding to minimum of £1 billion per year from 2030-2035.
-This would cut carbon emissions, tackle fuel poverty and support the creation of up to 77,000 new good green jobs in the North.
+- A long-term funding commitment for the decarbonisation of the North’s social housing stock of £500 million a year between 2025 and 2030, with a commitment to increase funding to minimum of £1 billion per year from 2030-2035, to cut carbon emissions, tackle fuel poverty and support the creation of up to 77,000 new good green jobs in the North.

 Tracy Harrison, Northern Housing Consortium Chief Executive, said: